Burtonsville–Greencastle Express Line

-Flash BRT is a bus rapid transit network in Montgomery County, Maryland with one operational line and two more under development.
-When complete, the network will run along U.S. 29 from Silver Spring to Burtonsville, Maryland Route 355 from Bethesda to Clarksburg, and Maryland Route 586 from Wheaton to Rockville.

 The Burtonsville–Greencastle Express Line, designated Route Z11, was a weekday peak-hour bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Burtonsville Crossing Park & Ride Lot in Burtonsville, Maryland.
 The line operated every 10–25 minutes during the weekday peak hours in the peak direction only.
 Route Z11 trips are roughly 50 minutes long.
 The line was suspended on March 18, 2020 due to the COVID-19 pandemic and was replaced by Flash BRT in October 2020.

-Route

-U.S. Route 29

-The service runs from the Silver Spring Metrorail station along U.S. 29, before ending at the Burtonsville Park and Ride.
-Buses drive along the shoulder at the northern end of the route, with the remainder of the service using mixed-traffic roadways.
-Buses also receive signal priority at some intersections.
-Howard County has also studied the possibility of extending the BRT line from Burtonsville to Maryland Route 99 in Ellicott City.
-The line opened on October 14, 2020 replacing route 129.

-Maryland Route 355

-Once complete, this line will begin at Bethesda Station and run along MD 355 through the cities of Rockville and Gaithersburg before terminating at the Clarksburg Outlets shopping mall.

-Maryland Route 586

-Currently in the preliminary design phase, this line will run from Wheaton station to Rockville station and connect to the MD 355 line.
-The initial plan includes 11 stations, with a possible future extension to Montgomery College along that portion of the MD 355 line's route.

-Former Z11 route
+Background

 Route Z11 operated during the weekday peak-hours between Silver Spring station and Burtonsville Crossing Park & Ride Lot via Briggs Chaney Park & Ride Lot, Castle Boulevard, and Greencastle Park & Ride Lot via Columbia Pike, Castle Boulevard, Colesville Road, Briggs Chaney Road, Ballinger Drive, and Greencastle Road.
 The Z11 was an express route to supplement routes Z6 and Z8 during the weekday peak-hours operating express along Columbia Pike while routes Z6 and Z8 operate in Calverton (Z6) and Old Columbia Pike (Z8).
 The route was suspended during WMATA's reduced service as response to the COVID-19 pandemic on March 18, 2020 and did not return on August 23, 2020.
 Route Z11 operated out of Montgomery division prior to the suspension.

 Restrictions for route Z11 went as follows: